official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 Foreign Affairs Committee and the Intelligence and Security Committee of Parliament.

-•  The Government’s reluctance to establish an independent public inquiry became
+*  The Government’s reluctance to establish an independent public inquiry became

 untenable in January 2004 when President Bush announced his own decision to set up an independent inquiry in the US.

-•  Faced with criticism of the pre‑conflict intelligence and the absence of evidence of a current Iraqi WMD capability, Mr Blair sought to defend the decision to take military action by emphasising instead:
+*  Faced with criticism of the pre‑conflict intelligence and the absence of evidence of a current Iraqi WMD capability, Mr Blair sought to defend the decision to take military action by emphasising instead:

 * Saddam Hussein’s strategic intent;
 * the regime’s breaches of Security Council resolutions; and
 * the positive impact of military action in Iraq on global counter‑proliferation efforts.

-•  The ISG’s principal findings – that Iraq’s WMD capability had mostly been destroyed in 1991 but that it had been Saddam Hussein’s strategic intent to preserve the capability to reconstitute his WMD – were significant, but did not support statements made by the UK and US Governments before the invasion, which had focused on Iraq’s current capabilities and an urgent and growing threat.
+*  The ISG’s principal findings – that Iraq’s WMD capability had mostly been destroyed in 1991 but that it had been Saddam Hussein’s strategic intent to preserve the capability to reconstitute his WMD – were significant, but did not support statements made by the UK and US Governments before the invasion, which had focused on Iraq’s current capabilities and an urgent and growing threat.

-•  The explanation for military action put forward by Mr Blair in October 2004 drew
+*  The explanation for military action put forward by Mr Blair in October 2004 drew

 on the ISG’s findings, but was not the explanation given before the conflict.

-118

-The Report of the Iraq Inquiry

 # Advice on the legal basis for military action, November 2002 to
 March 2003
 810. The following key findings are from Section 5:

-•  On 9 December, formal ‘instructions’ to provide advice were sent to Lord
+*  On 9 December, formal ‘instructions’ to provide advice were sent to Lord

 Goldsmith.
 They were sent by the FCO on behalf of the FCO and the MOD as well as No.10.
 The instructions made it clear that Lord Goldsmith should not provide an immediate response.

-•  Until 27 February, No.10 could not have been sure that Lord Goldsmith would
+*  Until 27 February, No.10 could not have been sure that Lord Goldsmith would

 advise that there was a basis on which military action against Iraq could be taken in the absence of a further decision of the Security Council.

-•  Lord Goldsmith’s formal advice of 7 March set out alternative interpretations of the legal effect of resolution 1441.
+*  Lord Goldsmith’s formal advice of 7 March set out alternative interpretations of the legal effect of resolution 1441.
 While Lord Goldsmith remained “of the opinion that the safest legal course would be to secure a second resolution”, he concluded (paragraph 28) that “a reasonable case can be made that resolution 1441 was capable of reviving the authorisation in resolution 678 without a further resolution”.

-•  Lord Goldsmith wrote that a reasonable case did not mean that if the matter ever came to court, he would be confident that the court would agree with this view.
+*  Lord Goldsmith wrote that a reasonable case did not mean that if the matter ever came to court, he would be confident that the court would agree with this view.
 He judged a court might well conclude that OPs 4 and 12 required a further Security Council decision in order to revive the authorisation in resolution 678.
-•  At a meeting on 11 March, there was concern that the advice did not offer a
+*  At a meeting on 11 March, there was concern that the advice did not offer a

 clear indication that military action would be lawful.
 Lord Goldsmith was asked, after the meeting, by Admiral Boyce on behalf of the Armed Forces, and by the Treasury Solicitor, Ms Juliet Wheldon, in respect of the Civil Service, to give a clear‑cut answer on whether military action would be lawful rather than unlawful.
-•  Lord Goldsmith concluded on 13 March that, on balance, the “better view” was
+*  Lord Goldsmith concluded on 13 March that, on balance, the “better view” was

 that the conditions for the operation of the revival argument were met in this case, meaning that there was a lawful basis for the use of force without a further resolution beyond resolution 1441.

-•  Mr Brummell wrote to Mr Rycroft on 14 March:
+*  Mr Brummell wrote to Mr Rycroft on 14 March:

 “It is an essential part of the legal basis for military action without a further resolution of the Security Council that there is strong evidence that Iraq has